wchoi11/notchmess/_posts/2019-06-22-waging-war-on-pascals-wager.md

 ---

 ## The Short Version
 Pascal's Wager is an invalid argument (even if all the premises are true the conclusion could still be false) because wagering for God is not the action with highest expected utility.
-Mixed strategies are also actions with highest expected utility because they still wager for God, though under some probabilistic event occurring.

 <!--cut-->
 ## Pascal's Wager